Nominees announced for CBH board election

 Mr Clauson was elected as a director of CBH in February 2013.

-He runs a mixed farming operation at Yelbeni and Bencubbin and has past experience as a chairman of ASX-listed companies and had served as a director of various companies in the UK, USA, Hong Kong and Singapore.
+He runs a mixed farming operation at Yelbeni and Bencubbin and has past experience as a chairman of ASX-listed companies and had served as a director of various companies in the United Kingdom, the United States, Hong Kong and Singapore.

 In addition, Mr Clauson served as a chairman and deputy chairman of many agricultural-based organisations and had previously served as a shire president and deputy shire president.